nghiemtuan/LearnableScaler/README.md

     def forward(self, x: torch.Tensor) -> torch.Tensor:
         return self.a[None,:,None,None] * x + self.b[None,:, None, None]
 ```

 Here `x` has the format `b c h w`.

 When training networks using LearnableScaler, there are several important points to consider.
 Firstly, to train those networks, one should use smaller learning rate than the one used to train networks with LayerNorm or BatchNorm.
+For example, if the learning rate for networks with LayerNorm is 0.005, the learning rate for networks with LearnableScaler should be 0.003-0.004.
 Secondly, the number of training epochs should be long enough so that the networks should have enough time to learn small details of training data.
 Finally, LearnableScaler would be more suitable for deep networks than the shallow ones.

-##Training:
+## Training / Validating:

 The training protocol is the one in [this paper](https://arxiv.org/abs/2110.00476)
 To replicate the training result, run:
 ```